Evillast/Data_Science_Projects_YP/09_Flotation_output_ml/README.md

 ​
 #### Purpose of the study:

-To prepare a prototype of a machine learning model that will predict the recovery rate of gold from gold ore and thereby help optimize production in order not to launch an enterprise with unprofitable characteristics.
+To prepare a prototype of a machine learning model that will predict the recovery rate of gold from gold ore and thereby will help optimize production in order not to launch an enterprise with unprofitable characteristics.

 #### Tasks:
 - To explore the data and to check whether the efficiency of ore enrichment is calculated correctly;